 "As a manufacturer that does use a lot of resources, I think it's our obligation to figure out how to do it in the least impactful way."

-What's important to keep in mind here is that Sierra Nevada actually do walk the talk.
+What's important to keep in mind here is that Sierra Nevada actually walk the talk.
 In 2013 76% of their electricity usage was produced on-site thanks to 10,573 solar panels and four fuel cells.
-Furthermore they recycle and composts as much as 99,8% of their waste according Forbes.
+Furthermore, they recycle and composts as much as 99,8% of their waste according to Forbes.

 What's interesting about the British clothing brand called Private White VC is that it's a young brand (it was officially introduced in 2011) with a rich and interesting heritage.
 So who was Private White you may wonder?
 White was a battlefield hero that received the prestigious award the Victoria Cross for his corageous actions during world war 1.
 He was also one of the founders of the factory in Manchester where they have their manufacturing.